 1. SEIRI (整理)

-Seiri is traditionally translated as sort but also relates to general tidiness and organization of the workspace.
-Here, all items deemed unnecessary are removed from each area.
-During implementation, workers and inspectors are encouraged to ask themselves whether there are any unneeded tools, materials or parts obstructing the space.
+Seiri, which is traditionally translated as sort, relates to general tidiness and organization of the workspace.
+In this step, all items deemed unnecessary are removed from each area.
+During implementation, workers and inspectors are encouraged to ask themselves whether there are any unneeded tools, materials, or parts obstructing the space.
 If yes, these will be removed.

 2. SEITON (整頓)

-Following the tidying and eliminating first step of the 5s principle, seiton focuses on all the elements that are leftover in the now uncluttered space.
-These are to be set in order and organized for maximum efficiency.
+The second 5s principle, seiton, focuses on the elements left over in the now uncluttered space.
+These are to be set in order and organized as intuitively as possible.
 Where should certain tools and parts be placed in order to be the most useful for the production chain?

 3. SEISO (清掃)

 Step three, seiso, stands for cleanliness, but refers to more than cleaning your area.
 In addition to removing trash and thoroughly cleaning everything, however, it is important to set a new cleanliness standard.
 This makes working environments safer, since it becomes easy to identify issues.